xjarg/xjarg.github.io/_posts/2018-04-30-hello_world.md

 language: en
 ---

-Hello, world!
-This is a test post for my blog.
-I just set it up using Jekyll in under 30 minutes, all manually and it's already up and running it seems.
-I haven't implemented tags or anything fancy but it works.
-Maybe later.
+hello, world! this is a test post for my blog. i just set it up using jekyll in under 30 minutes, all manually and it's already up and running it seems. i haven't implemented tags or anything fancy but it works. maybe later.
-I'm not using time on my page.date tag, so I'll limit myself to one post a day.
-If eventually I write multiple things in one given day I can implement that in mere minutes, so no big deal.
+i'm not using time on my page.date tag, so i'll limit myself to one post a day. if eventually i write multiple things in one given day i can implement that in mere minutes, so no big deal.